ArfatulAsif/World-Tour/Nepal/Travel Itinerary.md

 ## Cost:

 **If you don’t spend unnecessarily, traveling in Nepal should cost around `7000 NPR` per day for two people.
 This means that for this tour, the total cost would be around `42000 NPR` for two people or `21000 NPR` per person.**

+**If you choose to do activities, bring extra money for them separately.**